FSGModding/FSG_Mod_Assistant/README.md

 - __Set Active__ : Set the currently selected collection in the dropdown to be the active collection in Farm Sim.
 Doing this with the game open could lead to odd results.
 (It may corrupt your gameSettings file, but most probably it just won't work until you restart the game)
 - __Deactivate__ : Set the override in `gameSettings.xml` to off and just use the default mods folder again.

+#### Other Buttons

+- __Check Versions__ : Compare mod versions across different collections and resolve differences if desired.
+- __Launch FS22__ : Start the game.
+If your game is not in the default e-shop or steam location, you will need to set the game path in the preferences screen first.

 #### Collections Area

 ![collections](screen_shots/002-main_program_collect.png)